ICJ to decide on emergency measures in Israel-Gaza genocide case Friday

 ICJ to decide on emergency measures in Israel-Gaza genocide case this week

-The World Court will decide whether to order an emergency suspension of Israel’s military action in Gaza.
+The World Court will decide whether to order emergency measures relating to Israel’s military action in Gaza.

 The International Court of Justice (ICJ) has said it will announce on Friday whether it will order emergency measures against Israel after South Africa filed a case accusing Israel of genocide in its assault on Gaza.

-The United Nations’ top court said in a statement on Wednesday that the 17-judge panel will announce its order in court on January 26 at 12:00 GMT.
+The United Nations’ top court said in a statement on Wednesday that the 17-judge panel will announce its response to South Africa’s requests in court on January 26 at 12:00 GMT.

 Keep readinglist of 3 items